adarnara/Multi-service-demo-redis/README.md

 ## Brief Explanation

+- The Multi-Service branch uses Redis instead of session to store shared user information and star pod state.
-- We modified the `pom.xml` to compile different parts of the project into different WAR files.
+- We modified the `pom.xml` to compile different part of the projects into different war files.
-- We use Redis for session state and star pod state, so this setup does not rely on sticky sessions or `HttpSession`.

-### Storing States

-There are two kinds of state in this application:

-1. **Login session state** is stored in Redis under `session:<sessionId>`.
-   - `login/LoginServlet.java` creates a session object (`username`, `loginTime`), serializes it as JSON, and stores it in Redis using `set`.
-   - `common/LoginFilter.java` reads `redisSessionId` from cookie, loads the serialized session JSON using `get`, deserializes it, and attaches `username` and `loginTime` to request attributes.

-2. **`accessCount` (star-service-only state)** is stored in Redis under `accessCount:<username>`.
-   - `star/SingleStarServlet.java` increments this key with `incr` for each request.
-   - Since Redis is shared by all star pods, the count stays consistent across pods.

-### Redis Configuration
+### Redis

+We use Redis to replace pod-local session storage.
+A utility class `RedisUtil` is added to help you use Redis.
+The changes in `LoginServlet` and `LoginFilter` show you how to replace session with Redis-backed state.
+- `common/RedisUtil.java`: It contains functions to initialize Redis, `get`, `set`, and `incr`.
+- `login/LoginServlet.java`: It shows how to create login state in Redis.
+The username and the loginTime are serialized and stored under `session:<sessionId>`.
+Then the `sessionId` is set to cookies, so later requests always contain the session id.
+- `common/LoginFilter.java`: It shows how to get `sessionId` from cookies and how to validate login by reading session data from Redis.
+- `star/SingleStarServlet.java`: It shows different way of storing states. `loginTime` is a state shared by both services, we store it in Redis session data. `accessCount` is a state for star service, and we store it in Redis with key `accessCount:<username>`, so all star pods share the same counter.

-Redis configuration is in `WebContent/META-INF/context.xml`:
+Redis address is configured in `WebContent/META-INF/context.xml`:
 ```xml
 <Environment name="redis/Address" type="java.lang.String" value="redis-service:6379"/>
 ```

-Tomcat has first-class JNDI support for JDBC `DataSource` resources (MySQL), but not a built-in Jedis pool resource factory.
-So this example uses a JNDI environment entry for Redis address (`host:port`) and initializes the Jedis pool in `common/RedisUtil.java`.

 ### Maven Profiles
 The original Maven configuration will compile everything in the codebase into a war file.
 Using Maven Profiles, we can compile different part of project into different war files.
 In this branch, we split `/api/login` endpoint to a login profile, and the other endpoints to a star profile.
 - First, split the source files into different packages.
 Note that we have a package called `common`, which is shared among different profiles.
 - Next, modify the `pom.xml` to set up different profiles.
   - Line 46: we change the sourceDirectory from `src` to a parameter `${endpointDir}`.
 You can set different value to this parameter for different profiles.
   - Line 61: we set a parameter `${excludes}`, which can be used to exclude some static files inside `WebContent`.
   - Line 64-81 show how to add common package to all profiles
   - Line 85-107 show how to use Profiles.
 For each profile we define the value of `endpointDir` and `excludes`.